 If we come in, I’m afraid that we’ll break up.

 You don’t have to feel lonely in your relationship.
-If you are ready to create a lasting bond, I invite you to call 561-441-9933 for a free phone consultation.
-I am happy to answer any questions about couples counseling and my practice.
+If you are ready to create a lasting bond, you are invited to call Rebecca Klasfeld at 561-441-9933 for a free phone consultation.
+She will be happy to answer any questions about couples counseling and her practice.